-In 1987, Estonian protestors forced the USSR to abandon large-scale industrial development plans that would have brought toxic environmental pollution.
-That same year, economists at the University of Tartu dismissed the USSR's centralized economy and called for a self-regulating Estonian economy.
+In 1987, Estonian protestors forced the USSR to abandon largescale industrial development plans that would have brought toxic environmental pollution.
+That same year, economists at the an opposition Popular Front emerged that pushed the legislature to pass a resolution on Estonian sovereignty.
+In September, a quarter of a million Estonians gathered at the Estonian Song Festival grounds (see Aesthetics and Recreation) and captured international attention with their "singing revolution."

+University of Tartu dismissed the USSR's centralized economy and called for a self-regulating Estonian economy.

 In 1988, Estonians discreetly celebrated Independence Day and displayed the Estonian flag.
 The Soviets employed force against Estonians for the last time in February of that year, when the Soviet police violently dispersed a demonstration in Tartu.
-Soon, an opposition Popular Front emerged that pushed the legislature to pass a resolution on Estonian sovereignty.
-In September, a quarter of a million Estonians gathered at the Estonian Song Festival grounds (see p.
-2-3 of Aesthetics and Recreation) and captured international attention with their "singing revolution."
+Soon.